 Preparing For A First 48 Session | Fort Worth Newborn Photographer

 First of all, if you have never heard of a First 48 session, let me tell you what the heck I am talking about.
+And then I will tell you about preparing for a first 48 session.

 These are the most magical sessions EVER and they happen, you guessed it, within the first 48 hours of a baby being born.
 99% of the time this means the session takes place in the hospital.
 Now back to the point of this post…

-How to prepare for your first 48 hospital session.
+Preparing for a first 48 session.

 1. Relax.
 If you have a First 48 session coming up that must be because you are having a baby.
 And birthing a child should 100% be your focus.
 Pictures are important but do not let the photo session stress you out or take away from the importance of the experience itself.